snehm/MUKKA-OS/README.md

 + Copy kernel image at 0x100000
 + Jump to kernel

-### Boot loader stage one implemetation prerequesite knowledge
+### Boot loader stage one implemetation prerequisite knowledge

 #### 1) Rings of Assembly